-Obviously, Title IX Girls is local to Cambridge, but for those of you who live elsewhere I just did a search for "local girls empowerment running clubs" and found many resources located throughout the country.
+To find a group like Title IX in your area, do an online search for "local girls empowerment running clubs".
+You'll find many resources located throughout the country.
 After meeting some of the young women in this group, I cannot recommend a group like this more highly.
 It's so important to spread this kind of effort and to equip parents with the right tools to help raise strong, confident and happy girls.

 Thanks again and hope to see you on the track!
 (Well my kid, not me.)